lim147/P0-exception/README.md

 <br/>

-### What is P0: (Kevin)
+### What is P0:
-Developed by *Dr. Emil Sekerinski* and used in `COMPSCI 4TB3` course, the `P0` language in influenced by Pascal, a language designed for ease of compilation.
+Developed by *Dr. Emil Sekerinski* and used in `COMPSCI 4TB3` course, the `P0` language is influenced by Pascal, a language designed for ease of compilation.
 The main syntactic elements of `P0` are _statements_, _declarations_, _types_, and _expressions_. `P0` takes the inputs of the procedures, compiles the inputs, and then generates WebAssebmbly code.

-In this project, we mainly focus on extending the currently `P0` to handle the exceptions in the input procedures.
-We will define several common exceptions(as shown below) in the procedures as `keywords` to that `P0` is able to recognize and compile correctly; we will also allow the `try-catch` and `throw` blocks so that `P0` is able to generate proper WebAssembly exceptions.
+In this project, we mainly focus on extending the current `P0` to handle the exceptions in the input procedures.
+We will define several common exceptions(as shown below) as well as the customized exception as `keywords` so that `P0` can recognize and compile them correctly; we will also allow the `try-catch` block and `throw` clause so that `P0` can generate proper WebAssembly exceptions.

 <!---
 generates Indentation is used for bracketing and result parameters are named.
 The following example illustrates variable and procedure declarations, value and result parameters, loops, and I/O in `P0`: